HomeResource Hub

 Salary

-Registered Nurse (RN)Provides and coordinates patient care, educates patients and families, monitors progress.Clinical skills, communication, critical thinking, empathyAssociate or Bachelor of Science in Nursing (BSN) and pass the NCLEX-RN exam$48K - $205K
+Registered Nurse (RN)Cares for patients and monitors their progressClinical and communication skills (and a little empathy)Associate or Bachelor of Science in Nursing (BSN) and pass the NCLEX-RN exam$48K - $205K

-Licensed Practical Nurse (LPN/LVN)Provides basic nursing care under RN or doctor supervision; often in long-term care.Attention to detail, compassion, basic clinical proceduresPractical nursing certificate, pass the NCLEX-RN exam, and state license$39K - $106K
+Licensed Practical Nurse (LPN/LVN)Provides basic nursing care under RN or doctor supervisionAttention to detail and knowledge of basic clinical proceduresPractical nursing certificate, pass the NCLEX-RN exam, and state license$39K - $106K

-Clinical Nurse Specialist (CNS)Provides advanced patient care and guides other nurses; often works in leadership or education roles.Leadership, clinical expertise, analytical thinkingBSN and MSN or Doctorate in Nursing and CNS certification$54K - $150K
+Clinical Nurse Specialist (CNS)Provides advanced patient care and guides other nurses, usually in leadership or education rolesLeadership and clinical skillsBSN and MSN or Doctorate in Nursing and CNS certification$54K - $150K

-Nurse Midwife (CNM)Provides prenatal, labor, and postpartum care; delivers babies and offers reproductive health services.Compassion, OB/GYN knowledge, patient-centered care
+Nurse Midwife (CNM)Delivers babies and offers reproductive health services.Compassion and OB/GYN knowledge

 BSN and MSN with a specialty in midwifery